China–Germany relations: Early diplomatic relations

 Being colonized and influenced by Germany, Qingdao and Shandong Province have many German remnants, like Tsingtao Brewery, European townhouses, Qingdao–Jinan railway, and many factories and coal mines.

 In 1897, the German empire took advantage of the murder of two German missionaries to invade Qingdao and founded the Jiaozhou Bay colony.
 Germany took control of key points in the Shandong Peninsula.
-In 1898, it leased for 99 years Jiaozhou Bay and its port of Qingdao under threat of force.
+In 1898, it leased for 99 years (or until 1997, as the British did in Hong Kong's New Territories and the French did with Guangzhouwan) Jiaozhou Bay and its port of Qingdao under threat of force.
 Development was a high priority for Berlin.
 Over 200 million marks were invested in world-class harbor facilities such as berths, heavy machinery, rail yards, and a floating dry dock.
-Private enterprise worked across the Shandong Province, opening mines, banks, breweries, factories, shops and rail lines.
-In 1900, Germany took part in the Eight-Nation Alliance that was sent to relieve the Siege of the International Legations in Beijing during the Boxer Uprising.
-China paid a large annual indemnity.
+Private enterprise worked across Shandong Province, opening mines, banks, breweries, factories, shops and rail lines.

+In 1900, Germany took part in the Eight-Nation Alliance that was sent to relieve the Siege of the International Legations in Beijing during the Boxer Rebellion.
+The Kaiser called for very harsh punishment of the Chinese, but his soldiers arrived after the fighting was largely over.

 In 1907–1908, Kaiser Wilhelm II sent Prince of Bülow, Chancellor at the time, to discuss a potential treaty of triple alliance with the Qing high-ranking official Yuan and President Theodore Roosevelt.
 But it was overturned in favor of the Gentlemen's Agreement of 1907 and due to the passing of Grand Empress Dowager, Cixi.

 During the Xinhai revolution, revolutionaries killed a German arms dealer in Hankou as he was delivering arms to the Qing.
 Revolutionaries killed 2 Germans and wounded 2 other Germans at the battle of Hanyang, including a former colonel.